Krusha10/Final-Project-Pong/README.md

     - scoreSetter() prints which player wins on canvas.
         - Nested if statement checks if left or right score equals 5.
         - Which ever player scores 5 first, wins and winner is printed on canvas.
     - At the end common methods, getters, and setters are included for class communication.

 Paddles Class:

+- Paddles is also a final class.
+    - Paddle class is not further extended.
+    - Class hierarchy breaks and no other classes extends paddles class.
+- Paddles class includes private variables which are only used in paddles class.
+- Different methods controls different paddle behaviors.
+    - Public void draw() is used to draw paddles.
+    - private method ballMove() controls paddles movement up and down.
+        - If statement checks if paddle move Up or down is true then yMove is added or subtracted in order to move the paddle.
+        - Few other If statements check if the paddles are going off the screen.
+              - If statement sets the range so the paddle doesn't go off the screen.
+              - Paddle speed is set to 0 if paddle reaches the edge.
         -

 **Instructions On How To Use The Program:**